walkwithweb/walkwithweb/README.md

 ## Updating Content

 ### Blogs
-folder - blogs found in the "_data" folder related files - "en.yml" for English text, "fr.yml" for French translations
+folder - "blogs" found in the "_data" folder related files - "en.yml" for English text, "fr.yml" for French translations

 Using the template text below, copy and paste the section between the ``` tags into the .yml files and edit the text for each section.